Sweet Leaf Tea Company: Headquarters

 Sweet Leaf is headquartered in the Penn Field Business Park in the South Congress area of Austin, Texas.

 Sweet Leaf originally had its headquarters in Beaumont, Texas.
 The headquarters moved to Austin in October 2003.
-In the mid-2000s, Sweet Leaf had its headquarters in an area west of Downtown Austin.
+In the mid-2000s, Sweet Leaf headquartered in an area west of Downtown Austin.
 In 2007, Sweet Leaf relocated to the South Congress area.
 In April 2009, the company began to look for a larger headquarters space.
 In October 2009, Sweet Leaf announced that it planned to move its headquarters to a LEED certified building during that month.
 In December 2009, the company moved its headquarters to the Penn Field Business Park in South Congress.